AldurD392/UnitedTweetAnalyzer/README.md

 Each one of those tasks requires different command line configuration.
 We'll provide some examples here.

+Please note that before being able to Learn and / or Classify instances, you need to launch at least once (many seconds are enough) the Store task, in order to gather the necessary training and unlabeled data.

 #### Store task
 This task requires a shapefile path (`-s` flag): i.e. a valid `.shp` and its related metadata (`.shx`, and so on).